 The flooding serves once again to reinforce the location gameplay by dynamically making some places more dangerous than others, possibly even restricting access unless the player is willing to risk drowning should they unexpectedly be engaged by an enemy.
 As before, high mobility and efficient clue discovery are the best ways to minimize your exposure to fully flooded locations.

-Scattered throughout the Innsmouth campaign are fourteen flashbacks, and getting all of them will unlock a fifteenth one in the prologue.
+Scattered throughout the Innsmouth campaign are fourteen flashbacks, and getting all of them will unlock a fifteenth one in the epilogue.
 Flashbacks are passages of story text in the campaign guides that you are instructed to read after fulfilling some conditions mid-scenario.
 Doing so is highly recommended, as they not only deliver lots of interesting background story to what is actually happening, but also some advantages going forward in the form of story assets, experience or manipulation of the chaos bag.

 These are the flashbacks, what you gain from them and how to unlock them: